 Information Resources on NLM's Web Site

 LocatorPlus - NLM's online catalog providing information about the Library's holdings of monographs, journals, and audiovisuals.
-Available at: http://locatorplus.gov
+Available at: //locatorplus.gov

 Specialized NLM Servers

-The Division of Specialized Information Services (SIS) web site (http://sis.nlm.nih.gov/) includes links to databases, tutorials, publications, selected external resources, and access to DIRLINE® (http://dirline.nlm.nih.gov/), a directory of organizations and other resources in health and biomedicine.
-The toxicology/environmental (TEHIP) (http://sis.nlm.nih.gov/Tox/ToxMain.html) health site provides links to resources such as TOXNET and its databases, to Haz-Map, a database on hazardous chemicals and occupational diseases, to self-guided tutorials (http://sis.nlm.nih.gov/Tox/ToxTutor.html) on toxicology, and to evaluated links to Internet resources (http://sis.nlm.nih.gov/Tox/ToxSpecial.html) on current issues such as chemical warfare agents and environmental justice.
+The Division of Specialized Information Services (SIS) web site (//sis.nlm.nih.gov/) includes links to databases, tutorials, publications, selected external resources, and access to DIRLINE® (//dirline.nlm.nih.gov/), a directory of organizations and other resources in health and biomedicine.
+The toxicology/environmental (TEHIP) (//sis.nlm.nih.gov/Tox/ToxMain.html) health site provides links to resources such as TOXNET and its databases, to Haz-Map, a database on hazardous chemicals and occupational diseases, to self-guided tutorials (//sis.nlm.nih.gov/Tox/ToxTutor.html) on toxicology, and to evaluated links to Internet resources (//sis.nlm.nih.gov/Tox/ToxSpecial.html) on current issues such as chemical warfare agents and environmental justice.
 TOXMAP uses U.S. maps to show the site of certain toxic chemicals in the environment.
-The HIV/AIDS site (http://sis.nlm.nih.gov/HIV/HIVMain.html) provides information on HIV/AIDS treatment, drugs, clinical trials, journal articles, books, audiovisuals, and related web links.
-AIDSinfo (http://aidsinfo.nih.gov/) provides treatment guidelines, clinical trials, drug, and vaccine information.
-Asian American Health (http://asianamericanhealth.nlm.nih.gov/) and Arctic Health (http://arctichealth.nlm.nih.gov/) belong to a series of targeted web sites designed to increase public awareness of the health concerns of diverse segments of the U.S. population.
+The HIV/AIDS site (//sis.nlm.nih.gov/HIV/HIVMain.html) provides information on HIV/AIDS treatment, drugs, clinical trials, journal articles, books, audiovisuals, and related web links.
+AIDSinfo (//aidsinfo.nih.gov/) provides treatment guidelines, clinical trials, drug, and vaccine information.
+Arctic Health (//arctichealth.nlm.nih.gov/) belongs to a series of targeted web sites designed to increase public awareness of the health concerns of diverse segments of the U.S. population.
 WISER (Wireless System for Emergency Responders) assists first responders in hazardous materials incidents.

-HSTAT (Health Services/Technology Assessment Text) (http://text.nlm.nih.gov/) is a free, electronic resource that provides access to the full text of clinical practice guidelines, technology assessments, and other documents useful in health care decision making.
-HSTAT is also available via telnet (to text.nlm.nih.gov and login as hstat or HSTAT) and via anonymous ftp (to nlmpubs.nlm.nih.gov and go to the /hstat directory).
+HSTAT (Health Services/Technology Assessment Text) (http://www.ncbi.nlm.nih.gov/books?term="hstatcollect"[Filter]) is a free, electronic resource that provides access to the full text of clinical practice guidelines, technology assessments, and other documents useful in health care decision making.

 Anonymous ftp servers